Comcast Co. (NASDAQ:CMCSA) is Ironvine Capital Partners LLC’s 6th Largest Position

-Ironvine Capital Partners LLC cut its stake in shares of Comcast Co.
-(NASDAQ:CMCSA) by 7.8% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 659,318 shares of the cable giant’s stock after selling 55,541 shares during the quarter.
-Comcast makes up approximately 4.3% of Ironvine Capital Partners LLC’s holdings, making the stock its 6th biggest holding.
-Ironvine Capital Partners LLC’s holdings in Comcast were worth $34,548,000 at the end of the most recent reporting period.
+Ironvine Capital Partners LLC reduced its position in shares of Comcast Co.
+(NASDAQ:CMCSA) by 7.8% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 659,318 shares of the cable giant’s stock after selling 55,541 shares during the quarter.
+Comcast accounts for approximately 4.3% of Ironvine Capital Partners LLC’s investment portfolio, making the stock its 6th biggest holding.
+Ironvine Capital Partners LLC’s holdings in Comcast were worth $34,548,000 at the end of the most recent quarter.

-Several other hedge funds have also recently modified their holdings of CMCSA.
-Arlington Partners LLC bought a new stake in Comcast during the 4th quarter valued at $30,000.
-Planned Solutions Inc. bought a new stake in Comcast during the third quarter valued at about $32,000.
-McCarthy Asset Management Inc. bought a new stake in shares of Comcast in the 4th quarter valued at about $34,000.
-MBM Wealth Consultants LLC grew its position in shares of Comcast by 79.6% in the 3rd quarter.
-MBM Wealth Consultants LLC now owns 817 shares of the cable giant’s stock worth $38,000 after buying an additional 362 shares during the last quarter.
-Finally, Accel Wealth Management bought a new position in shares of Comcast during the 4th quarter worth approximately $38,000.
-Institutional investors and hedge funds own 82.56% of the company’s stock.
+Several other large investors have also bought and sold shares of the company.
+Cooper Financial Group grew its stake in Comcast by 31.4% in the 3rd quarter.
+Cooper Financial Group now owns 7,674 shares of the cable giant’s stock valued at $355,000 after acquiring an additional 1,836 shares during the period.
+Meridian Wealth Management LLC purchased a new position in Comcast during the third quarter valued at $209,000.
+Global Retirement Partners LLC grew its position in shares of Comcast by 4.3% in the third quarter.
+Global Retirement Partners LLC now owns 23,676 shares of the cable giant’s stock valued at $1,095,000 after purchasing an additional 982 shares during the period.
+Envestnet Asset Management Inc. increased its stake in shares of Comcast by 8.3% during the third quarter.
+Envestnet Asset Management Inc. now owns 3,405,906 shares of the cable giant’s stock worth $157,557,000 after purchasing an additional 261,349 shares in the last quarter.
+Finally, Hall Laurie J Trustee purchased a new stake in shares of Comcast during the third quarter worth about $74,000.
+Hedge funds and other institutional investors own 82.56% of the company’s stock.

-In related news, Director Maritza Gomez Montiel sold 2,000 shares of the company’s stock in a transaction dated Thursday, January 28th.
-The shares were sold at an average price of $49.97, for a total value of $99,940.00.
-Following the completion of the sale, the director now owns 13,170 shares of the company’s stock, valued at $658,104.90.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Jeff Shell sold 5,582 shares of the firm’s stock in a transaction dated Wednesday, December 2nd.
-The stock was sold at an average price of $51.23, for a total transaction of $285,965.86.
-Following the sale, the chief executive officer now owns 348,167 shares of the company’s stock, valued at $17,836,595.41.
-The disclosure for this sale can be found here.
-1.14% of the stock is owned by corporate insiders.
+Several equities research analysts have commented on the company.
+Truist boosted their price objective on Comcast from $50.00 to $60.00 in a research note on Friday, January 29th.
+TD Securities upped their target price on shares of Comcast from $58.00 to $59.00 and gave the stock a “buy” rating in a report on Monday, February 1st.
+Smith Barney Citigroup raised their target price on shares of Comcast from $52.00 to $54.00 in a research note on Tuesday, November 10th.
+Citigroup lifted their price objective on Comcast from $54.00 to $59.00 in a research report on Friday, January 29th.
+Finally, Cowen raised Comcast from a “market perform” rating to an “outperform” rating and boosted their price objective for the stock from $56.00 to $60.00 in a research note on Wednesday.
+Seven analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and a consensus price target of $53.35.

-Comcast (NASDAQ:CMCSA) last released its earnings results on Thursday, January 28th.
-The cable giant reported $0.56 earnings per share for the quarter, beating the consensus estimate of $0.48 by $0.08.
+Comcast (NASDAQ:CMCSA) last issued its earnings results on Thursday, January 28th.
+The cable giant reported $0.56 earnings per share for the quarter, topping the consensus estimate of $0.48 by $0.08.
+The business had revenue of $27.71 billion for the quarter, compared to analyst estimates of $26.79 billion.
 Comcast had a return on equity of 15.45% and a net margin of 9.90%.
-The business had revenue of $27.71 billion for the quarter, compared to the consensus estimate of $26.79 billion.
-During the same quarter last year, the business posted $0.79 earnings per share.
-The business’s quarterly revenue was down 2.4% compared to the same quarter last year.
-On average, sell-side analysts predict that Comcast Co. will post 2.54 EPS for the current fiscal year.
+The business’s quarterly revenue was down 2.4% on a year-over-year basis.
+During the same quarter last year, the company earned $0.79 EPS.
+On average, equities analysts predict that Comcast Co. will post 2.54 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, April 28th.
-Stockholders of record on Wednesday, April 7th will be issued a dividend of $0.25 per share.
-This is a boost from Comcast’s previous quarterly dividend of $0.23.
-This represents a $1.00 annualized dividend and a dividend yield of 1.96%.
-The ex-dividend date of this dividend is Tuesday, April 6th.
-Comcast’s payout ratio is currently 29.39%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 28th.
+Shareholders of record on Wednesday, April 7th will be given a dividend of $0.25 per share.
+This is an increase from Comcast’s previous quarterly dividend of $0.23.
+This represents a $1.00 annualized dividend and a yield of 1.96%.
+The ex-dividend date is Tuesday, April 6th.
+Comcast’s dividend payout ratio (DPR) is presently 29.39%.

 Comcast Corporation operates as a media and technology company worldwide.
 It operates through Cable Communications, Cable Networks, Broadcast Television, Filmed Entertainment, Theme Parks, and Sky segments.
 The Cable Communications segment offers cable services, including high-speed Internet, video, voice, wireless, and security and automation services to residential and business customers under the Xfinity brand; and advertising services.